 Before I set off to become a photographer I was working a 9-5 job as an engineer, mainly inside an office, trying to climb up the corporate ladder.
 You know the drill, getting somewhat depressed on Sunday night, just because tomorrow is Monday, getting excited again on Friday afternoon and then on and on and on.

-You see what we learn in school is that we have to work hard, get good grades, go to a good school or university, so that you land yourself a good job, where you work hard, earn money, do that until you are 65 and then you get a good pension, lower than your last salary and be able to feed yourself until you die.
+You see what we learn in school is that we have to work hard, get good grades, and go to a good school or university, so that we land ourselves a good job, where we work hard, earn money, and do that until you are 65 and then you get a good pension, lower than your last salary and be able to feed yourself until you die.

 I can hardly keep myself from vomiting even while writing these lines, yet at the time, it sounded like a good plan.